ywang28/smart_blog/README.md

 Photo posting blog website development with Ruby on Rails based on course project

 Core features:
-* User registration, login and logout
+* User registration, log in and log out
 * Photo upload and comments posting
 * Photo tagging with JavaScript ( only available to logged in users )
 * Photo search with JavaScript and AJAX